Royal Devon University Healthcare NHS Foundation Trust cares for five patients with Covid-19 in hospital

 Royal Devon University Healthcare NHS Foundation Trust was caring for five patients with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on March 3 was down from nine on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on March 10 was in line with the same day the previous week.

-The figures also show that nine new patients with Covid were admitted to hospital in Royal Devon University Healthcare NHS Foundation Trust in the week to March 1.
+The figures also show six new patients with Covid were admitted to hospital in Royal Devon University Healthcare NHS Foundation Trust in the week to March 8.